 • Avoid placing in the hold and cabin baggage prohibited or dangerous objects and substances; be sure to check for objects or substances which may be carried within the hold or cabin baggage (not prohibited).
 Keep in mind that some items, such as shotguns may be transported by air in compliance with specific procedures.
 Ensure that you get the necessary information relating to these procedures on time as, in several cases, other authorities such as the Customs and the Police are involved.

 • Avoid placing food and drinks in your baggage.
 If they are absolutely necessary make sure they are packed so as to exclude leaks.
-The liquids carried in cabin baggage are subject to restrictions (see "Regulations for the carriage of LAGS by air", ”LAGs Passenger Info”, ”Security Tamper Evident Bag STEB”)
+The liquids carried in cabin baggage are subject to restrictions (see "Regulations on the carriage of LAGs by air", ”LAGs Passenger Info”, ”Security Tamper Evident Bag STEB”)

 • Avoid placing in the hold and cabin baggage items that you think could cause you embarrassment in public, since the hold or cabin baggage may be opened for search in a public area of the airport, in the presence of other passengers.